BOOSTER SHOTS AVAILABLE

 Pfizer boosters are available for children 5 and above, who received their second dose of primary vaccination series at least five months ago.

 Who should get one booster (at least 5 months after primary vaccination series):

 - Pfizer: Everyone 5 years and older

-Vaccinations are available at our clinics listed below.
+Vaccines remain available at our four ongoing clinics listed below.